solidusio/solidus/guides/source/developers/payments/overview.html.md

 essential parts of the payments system:

 1. **Payment service providers**.
-Before your store can have a functional payments system, you need create an account with a payment service provider Braintree or Stripe.
+Before your store can have a functional payments system, you need to create an account with a payment service provider like Braintree or Stripe.
 2. **Payment methods**.
 A store may have multiple `Spree::PaymentMethod`s configured.
 Payment methods send payment information to a payment service provider.